 Your closet inventory plays a major role in optimizing your closet for your wardrobe.
-Your designer will need to know what you currently have in your closet plus anything else you want to add from other places in your home such as another closet or a dresser.
+Your designer will need to know what you currently have in your closet plus anything else you want to add from other places in your home, such as another closet or a dresser.

-To take an inventory you will need a pen or pencil, a tape measure and our "Closet Factory Inventory Worksheet".
+To take an inventory, you will need a pen or pencil, a tape measure, and our "Closet Factory Inventory Worksheet".
 When you take your inventory, it does not have to be precise.
 Rough measurements are good enough.
-Our goal is maximize your closet to store the items you already have there and hopefully give you extra space.
+Our goal is to maximize the space in your closet.